GarrettJudd/FFIEC/PaaS WebApp/Azure Security and Compliance Blueprint - FFIEC PaaS WebApp Overview.md

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of a platform as a service (PaaS) environment suitable for the collection, storage, and retrieval of financial data that is compliant with the objectives of Federal Financial Institution Examination Council (FFIEC) financial services regulated workloads.
-It showcases a common reference architecture and demonstrates the proper handling of financial data in a secure, compliant, multi-tier environment.
-This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.
+This Azure Security and Compliance Blueprint provides guidance for the deployment of a platform as a service (PaaS) environment suitable for the collection, storage, and retrieval of financial data regulated by the Federal Financial Institution Examination Council (FFIEC).

 This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with FFIEC requirements.
 This solution provides a baseline to help customers deploy workloads to Azure in a FFIEC compliant manner, however, this solution should not be used as-is in a production environment because additional configuration is required.

 Achieving FFIEC-compliance requires that qualified auditors certify a production customer solution.
-Audits will be overseen by examiners from FFIEC’s member agencies including the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Consumer Financial Protection Bureau (CFPB).
-These examiners will certify audits were completed by auditors who maintained independence from the institution they audited.
+Audits are overseen by examiners from FFIEC’s member agencies, including the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Consumer Financial Protection Bureau (CFPB).
+These examiners certify that audits are completed by assessors who maintain independence from the audited institution.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components